harshitbh987/DeepFake-Detection/DeepSentinel_GitHub/DeepSentinel/README.md

-# 🔍 DeepSentinel — Deepfake Video Detection System
+# 🔍 Deepfake Video Detection System

 A production-ready deepfake video detection system using **EfficientNet-B0** and **MTCNN**, deployable on any local machine (Windows / Mac / Linux).